AxaFrance/slight-capture/README.md

 Simple vanilla JS library to capture a clean image and light from documents from a webcam.
 It use Opencv.js under the hood.
 The usage is easy for user.
-Your data is lighter and cleaner for future OCR in your backend system
+Your data is lighter and cleaner for future OCR in your backend system.

 Online Storybook Demo: https://wonderful-forest-0a9f5b103.3.azurestaticapps.net/